mmistakes/so-simple-theme/_mnprdocs/installation.md

 ## Installing the Substrates

+New releases come with all substrates included, so there is no need anymore to install them.
+{: .notice--info}

 A set of 10 different substrate textures (i.e., papers, canvas) are available for MNPRX.
 These can be downloaded in the application.
 1. In the _MNPRX shelf_, `right click on the 'tbox' shelf icon->Download MNPR substrates`.
 1. A small dialog will prompt, asking you if you want to download the files in the background (not supported on macOS) or download them manually.